donkirkby/chess-kit/raw_rules/player_aids.md

 One card?
 Play it twice.
 Can't move the same pawn
 twice in one turn.

+## Telepathic Chess
+1. Predict face down.
+2. Make chess move.
+3. Check prediction.
+4. Pull if match face down.
+5. Push if no match.
+6. Remove your piece, if
+    coin comes off your side.
+7. Coin in centre, if it came
+    off.
+8. Take back face-up card.

+After losing 8 pieces, only
+use one prediction card.

 ## Masquerade Chess
 Ask if captures are legal.